NY Workers Comp: 5 Things to Know (video)

 5 things you should know about workers comp in NY

-The second way you pay more for poor claims history is in your experience rating modifier; also discussed HERE.
-The experience rating mod is your company’s specific loss history expressed as a multiplier in the rating calculation.
-A debit modifier indicates that your loss history is higher than the expected while a credit modifier is the result of lower than expected claims.
+The second way you pay more for poor claims history is in your experience rating modifier, also discussed HERE.
+The experience rating mod is your company’s specific loss history, which is expressed as a multiplier in the rating calculation.
+A debit modifier indicates that your loss history is higher than expected, while a credit modifier is the result of lower-than-expected claims.

 Controlling claims is paramount to controlling workers compensation costs.